Assistive Technology Basics for Faculty

 Faculty members should:

-- Ensure that all digital course content follows accessibility best practices
+• Ensure digital course content follows basic accessibility best practices, including:

 Some students work with American Sign Language (ASL) interpreters who assist with communication during course activities.